AmberELEC/AmberELEC/README.md

 ### GitHub Actions and Forks
 Builds use GitHub actions (`.github/workflow`) to execute.
 GitHub validates that changes to the `.github/workflow` folder require a special `workflow` permission.

-When using [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to pull in upstream changes from 351ELEC into your fork, you may get an error similar to the following:
+When using [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to push in upstream changes from 351ELEC into your fork, you may get an error similar to the following:

 ```
 ! [remote rejected]   main -> main (refusing to allow a Personal Access Token to create or update workflow `.github/workflows/README.md` without `workflow` scope)